1. Establish a working culture of learning and development

 The nature of the hospitality industry is that employees may see their job position as short term.
 Invest in developing these positions into long-term careers for employees.
 These opportunities can include advanced education or training programs focusing on customer service, best practices, management skills and cultural training, recommends Hospitality Magazine.

-Providing mentorship, coaching, guest speakers and sending employees to hospitality conferences or workshops can help them further develop their skill sets and advance their job into a career.
+Providing mentorship, coaching, guest speakers, and sending employees to hospitality conferences or workshops can help them further develop their skill sets and advance their job into a career.
 Address the wants and needs of your employees as a top priority.
 Investing in the careers of your employees through ongoing learning opportunities will motivate them to invest in your company in return.
 Indeed, it’s proven that a happy staff would generate an increase of productivity, employees retention, a harmonious work environment, and a better trust relationship with your customers and employees.

 2. Recognize and reward staff for performance